Kamui Whisky K.K. Newsletter

 But, not by everyone.

 We’re not even a year old, just a few months into our distilling life, but we’ve got ourselves a rival.
 It wasn’t sought out by us, of course.
 They are much larger than us; might be more appropriate to term them a bully.
 They’d put us on notice a couple of months ago with a very nasty letter.
 At this event word found it’s way to me they were saying not very nice things here and there, passive aggressively, to visitors at their booth.
 It’s a small industry.
 I remain surprised someone would act like this.
 But, I guess, you encounter narrow-hearted people in all industries.
 We’ve still got some dealing with them to do, but, even after, I expect we’ll remain rivals for a long time.
-As the story settles down from this hot, fraught moment, I’ll share some of the unpleasantness we’ve experienced from them
+As the story settles down from this hot, fraught moment, I’ll share some of the unpleasantness we’ve experienced from them1.

 Our public debut ended on a high with a new potential neighbor, the famous, Ichiro, stopping by and tasting our 神居原酒.
 The rough translation of his stoically enthusiastic pro response to our taste: “This is real new make.
 The challenge from here is aging.
 Let’s see what you can make this become.”